usnistgov/HTGS/doxygen/Tutorial2a.md

     size_t matrixWidth;
     size_t matrixHeight;

-    if (col == numBlocksCols - 1 && fullMatrixWidth % blockSize != 0) // adjusts the matrix-block width to the appropriate size if we are block at the very edge matrixWidth = fullMatrixWidth % blockSize;
+    // adjusts the matrix-block width to the appropriate size if it is considering the block at the very edge if (col == numBlocksCols - 1 && fullMatrixWidth % blockSize != 0) matrixWidth = fullMatrixWidth % blockSize;
     else
       matrixWidth = blockSize;